MonashTS/tempo/README.md

 Our aim is to deliver a user-friendly library, allowing anyone to enjoy our last work in the domain of time series classification.

-**Tempo is young and in active development.
+**Note:** Tempo is young and in active development.
 Do not hesitate to report issues!**

+**Note:** We experiment using the UCR archive, mostly in its 85 datasets version.
+The archive can be found at [timeseriesclassification.com](http://timeseriesclassification.com/dataset.php).
+It now contains more datasets.
+The 85 datasets are listed [here](./experiments/eeOutputFold0.csv).

 # Features